fluxury/fluxury/README.md

 ## Why another "Flux framework"?

-This is Flux plus 3 new "sugar" functions to guide you into the `(state, action) -> state` pattern.
+This library adds 3 functions to Facebook's flux implementation to guide you into the `(state, action) -> state` pattern.

 In flux@2.1, Facebook added 3 new abstract ES 2015 classes (FluxMapStore -> FluxReduceStore -> FluxStore).
 These stores guide you into the reducer pattern but, unfortunately, they also lead you into classes.
 This library reimplements the FluxStore in Douglas Crockford's class-free object oriented programming style.